johncapovani/shopify_tabular_description/README.md

 ## Support

-For issues not covered by the documentation, please open an issue on this repository or contact [your contact information].
+For issues not covered by the documentation, please open an issue on this repository or contact me @ johncapovani.

 Thank you for using this implementation for enhancing your Shopify store!